klahrich/chiefhustler/content/diary/58-cxi.md

 I like that:

-- their biggest competitor ([Travelex](https://www.travelex.co.uk/)) completely [exited North America](https://www.teamyyc.com/WhatsGoingOn/TabId/84/ArtMID/769/ArticleID/544/Travelex-ceases-operations-across-North-America.aspx)
+- their biggest competitor in the banknotes segment ([Travelex](https://www.travelex.co.uk/)) completely [exited North America](https://www.teamyyc.com/WhatsGoingOn/TabId/84/ArtMID/769/ArticleID/544/Travelex-ceases-operations-across-North-America.aspx)

 - they are small enough to provide personalized services to corporations but big enough to have operating leverage